Evacuations begin in Bahamas as Category 4 Dorian bears down

 “Hoping for the best, that the storm passes and everybody is safe until we return home,” fisherman Tyrone Mitchell said.
 “All the ladies and children evacuated, and we have about six or seven men that (will) ride out the storm.”

-The Bahamas on average faces a direct hit from a hurricane every four years.
-One Category 5 hurricane and seven Category 4 hurricanes have struck the Bahamas since storms were first recorded in 1851.
+The storm-prone Bahamas on average faces a direct hit from a hurricane every four years, officials say.

 Construction codes require homes to have metal reinforcements for roof beams to withstand winds into the upper limits of a Category 4 hurricane, and compliance is generally tight for residents who can afford it.
 Poorer communities typically have wooden homes and are generally lower-lying, placing them at tremendous risk.